 - Relocation of Education, Training and Meeting Rooms

-The Paediatric High Care Ward works to begin!
+The Paediatric High Care Ward works nearly complete!

-The Paediatric High Care Ward works will involve minor structural changes to improve the line of sight from clinicians to patients.
+The Paediatric High Care Ward works involve structural changes to improve the line of sight from clinicians to patients.

-This will include physically redesigning aspects of the ward to provide more glassed walls for improved observation of bed spaces and on completion, staff will have the potential to provide High Care (monitoring) to any child cared for on the ward.
+Works include redesign of the patient bedrooms to provide more glassed walls for improved observation of bed spaces.
+The project is also increasing High Care (monitoring) to all patients admitted to the ward.

 Overview of the Centenary Project for Women and Children

-The Centenary Hospital for Women and Children is now seven years old and since the opening in 2012, has helped thousands of babies to start their lives and cared for thousands of children and women over that time.
+The Centenary Hospital for Women and Children is now eight years old and since the opening in 2012, has helped thousands of babies as they’ve started their lives and cared for thousands of children and women over that time.
 This CHWC Expansion Project provides more than $50 million to ensure we can continue to meet the projected service demands of the ACT and Southern NSW over future years which we know will increase commensurate with our growing population.